YouTube Video Optimisation Tips

 So, in such a competitive area of the web, is simply filming and uploading great content enough?
 The answer, sadly, is no. You must, of course, create video content that appeals to your target market, but this is only one part of the process.

-Below we have compiled a simple, back-to-basics YouTube video optimisation guide that should allow you to make strategic changes to the way you use YouTube and hopefully begin to reap the rewards of playing to their rules.
+Whilst this is by no means a conclusive list, we hope this simple, back-to-basics YouTube video optimisation guide will allow you to make strategic changes to the way you use YouTube and hopefully begin to reap the rewards of playing to their rules.

 As with all optimisation efforts, the fundamental starting point is understanding the search terms people will be using when trying to locate content similar to yours.
 This means conducting keyword research, just as you would when optimising your website.